percona/postgres/contrib/pg_tde/documentation/docs/decrypt.md

 ALTER TABLE mytable SET ACCESS METHOD heap;
 ```

-Note that the `SET ACCESS METHOD` command drops hint bits and this may affect the performance.
+Note that the `SET ACCESS METHOD` command drops hint bits and this may affect performance.
 Running a plain `SELECT count(*)` or `VACUUM` commands on the entire table will check every tuple for visibility and set its hint bits.
 Therefore, after executing the `ALTER TABLE` command, run a simple `count(*)` on your tables:

 ```
 SELECT count(*) FROM mytable;